 This study is part of a larger research project in which forms of leadership in projects were investigated.
 The larger project was conducted in nine countries using the same case study protocol and questionnaire.
 This paper uses data collected from two countries, Australia and India.
 The authors collected data through interviews with participants at three levels in the project hierarchy from eight PBOs, four in each country.
 In each organization, between three and seven interviews were conducted.
-A minimum of one interview with a senior leader, one or two interviews with project managers and with two team members were targeted per case, with the final number determined by access to interviews.
+A minimum of one interview with a senior leader, one or two interviews with project managers and with two team members were targeted per case, with the final number determined by access to interviewees provided by the organizations.
+The data analysed for this paper is based on 45 interviews.